 In the book It Came from Memphis, Robert Gordon forwards one explanation behind the band name for Tav Falco and the Panther Burns:

 “The band’s name reflected the lore surrounding Panther Burn, Mississippi.
 This town was menaced by an elusive wild beast that, when finally cornered, was set aflame.
 Its dying shrieks so horrified the citizens that they named the community for it.
 The moniker was appropriate for” Tav Falco’s assembly of musicians, The Panther Burns.

-It's not clear where this lore came from--perhaps the mind of Falco himself--but below is some historical information regarding the actual naming of the town.
+It's not clear at all where this supposed lore came from--perhaps the mind of Falco himself, or Gordon's own exaggeration--but the town of Panther Burn has plenty of actual historical information related to the naming of the town.